The Connection between Mergers and AGN Activity in Simulated and Observed Massive Galaxies: Methods

 We first convolve each pristine image with a Gaussian PSF with full-width at half-maximum of $0.145$ arcsec, corresponding to the $0.145$ arcsec core PSF of HST-WFC3 in the F160W filter.
-Next we add normally distributed sky shot noise to each image pixel so the final image reaches a 5$\sigma$ limiting surface brightness of $25$ mag arcsec$^{-2}$, corresponding to a CANDELS-like imaging depth.
-Figure \ref{synthetic-images} shows a random selection of the synthetic images, grouped into the automated classifications found in Section \ref{merger-classifiers}.
+Then, we add source shot noise to each pixel of the PSF-convolved images.